Hack The Box Recognized As A Leader In Cybersecurity Skills And Training Platforms By Independent Research Firm

-(MENAFN- ACN NewsWire) Hack The Box Recognized as a Leader in Cybersecurity Skills and Training Platforms by Independent Research Firm

-SYDNEY, AU, Dec 13, 2023 - (ACN Newswire) - Hack The Box has been recognized as a leader in The Forrester WaveTM: Cybersecurity Skills And Training Platforms, Q4 2023.
+(MENAFN- ACCESSWIRE) LONDON, UK / ACCESSWIRE / December 13, 2023 / Hack The Box has been recognized as a leader in The Forrester WaveTM: Cybersecurity Skills And Training Platforms, Q4 2023.
 Hack The Box received the highest possible scores in seven criteria: Skills Assessment and Verification, Gamification, Competition and Recognition, Learner Experience and Adoption, Curriculum Management, Vision, Pricing Flexibility and Transparency, and Community.

 A year of remarkable growth